abenassi/xlseries/README.md

 This package is still in a heavy development stage and the design may still be object of radical changes.
 Anyway, if you want to give it a try or [contribute](#contributions) follow these instructions to install it on your machine.

-If you want to have the complete repository with the tests:
+If you want to install it in developer mode, clone the repository and:

 **If you are using Anaconda as your python distribution**